 On 25th February, 1985, the Kilpatrick Flyfishers were officially incorporated following a successful meeting earlier that month when some 44 persons showed up and supported the proposal to form a local club.
 Since that day, the Kilpatrick Flyfishers have grown in size and stature.
 It aims to introduce people to the pleasures of fly-fishing, to encourage conservation and good management of the resource, to provide instruction in fly casting, fly tying, rod building, tackle selection and to organize fishing outings.

 During that first year, fly tying classes were held in a member’s basement.
 This was followed by a one day seminar in May and weekly fly casting lessons.
 Three successful fishing outings were held that year, and repeated in 1986.
 Regular monthly meetings are held on the third Tuesday of the month at the Arbus Club in the Teachers Federation building in Saskatoon.
-In 1986, the fly tying classes were moved to the Albert Community Centre where they are held today.
+In 1986, the fly tying classes were moved to the Albert Community Centre.
 The club executive normally has a guest speaker or fly fishing topic for discussion by one of the more experienced members at the monthly meetings.
 Fly casting and fly tying continue to be the most popular subjects as more people become interested in the sport.